sasacocic/form-yew/readme.md

+# THIS CRATE SHOULDN'T BE USED IN IT'S CURRENT STATE

+as it stands please don't use this crate for well basically anything.
+I'm using it for http://rustjobs.io atm.
+The plan is to improve the create overtime, and make it more general to handle more use cases.

+# fix this soon

+- if bool type is used then make it a bool if it's a string make it a string if the ele attribute is "checkbox"

 # This is a work in progress

 _WARNING_ this crate is badly documented and, becuase of that it makes it hard to use